View this page as Markdown • #docs #api #Headlinedocs #Docs #Events

-A Signal is the representation of one event happening in one instance of your app.
+A Event is the representation of one event happening in one instance of your app.
 Here is an overview of its properties.

-Signals are an indication that an event happened in your app, which is used by a user.
-Signals consist of these parts:
+Events are an indication that an event happened in your app, which is used by a user.
+Events consist of these parts:

 As TelemetryDeck is an analytics software, it analyzes events that occur in your apps’ life cycles.
-In TelemetryDeck, these events are called Signals.
-You can think about them like this: An event occurs, prompting your app to send a signal to the TelemetryDeck server.
-Through aggregation and statistical analysis, your Insights can then extract meaningful data out of the set of signals you have received.
+Through aggregation and statistical analysis, your Insights can then extract meaningful data out of the set of events you have received.

 {